 If you art into food-art, heres an interesting take on candy floss:

-View of Gamcheong Cultural Village – as you explore the village, you might find different viewpoints that gives you different (and better) way to capture the village.
+View of the colorful houses- as you explore the village, you might find different viewpoints to capture the village.

 Prince and Fox sculpture – theres a huge line of queue waiting to pose with the sculpture if you are into waiting.
 Otherwise, wait for the split second moment when the people moved away from the sculpture and quickly snap one!